Shiv Panditt

-Shiv Pandit (born 21 June 1984), known professionally as Shiv Panditt, is an Indian actor, model, emcee, radio jockey and television host.
+Shiv Pandit (born 21 June 1984), known professionally as Shiv Panditt, is an Indian actor, model, emcee, radio jockey and television host who works predominantly in Hindi cinema and television.
+He is best known for his role in the film Shaitan and his role in Sony SAB sitcom FIR.

 He is the brother of Gayatri Pandit, who has been an assistant director on the films Desi Boyz (2011), Boss (2013), Roy (2015), Shivaay (2016), Om The Battle Within (2021) and Arjun Pandit, an ex sports anchor on NDTV and STAR Sports.
 Shiv is also the co-owner of the Chandigarh Cubs cricket team in the Box Cricket League (B.C.L.) along with actress Anita Hassanandani.

 Education

 Panditt attended The Doon School in Dehradun, and then went to Hindu College, University of Delhi, for graduation.

 Career

 Films

-Shiv Panditt made his screen debut in 2011 with the critically and commercially successful Hindi film 'Shaitan' where he got noticed and was nominated for the Filmfare Award for Best Male Debut.
+Shiv Panditt made his screen debut in 2011 with the critically and commercially successful Hindi film Shaitan where he got noticed and was nominated for the Filmfare Award for Best Male Debut.
 He went on to debut as a lead actor in the Tamil film Leelai.
-The film opened to positive reviews, with Panditt's performance being well received by both critics & audience alike.
+The film opened to positive reviews, with Panditt's performance being well received by both critics and audience alike.